crankycoder/heka/docs/source/configuration.rst

 of the decoder by editting the `syslog_decoder.lua` code to fit your own needs.

-The Payload key from the message is copied into the newly decoded message.
+The raw syslog data from is kept in the `data_source` key in the message.

 Note that you will also need to set the parsing options in the `SandboxDecoder` to properly process the `syslog_ts` field into proper timestamps.
 See: :ref:`sandboxdecoder_settings` for details.

+TODO: get rid of timestamp stuff

 .. code-block:: ini